-Currently, 68% of the general fund revenue is generated by sales taxes and property taxes.
+Currently, 61% of the general fund revenue is generated by sales taxes and property taxes.
 The appropriate amount that a city should carry in Fund Balance Reserves depends on circumstances such as adequacy of its insurance coverage, the flexibility of its revenue base, overall financial condition of the City, economic conditions, age and condition of infrastructure, and likelihood of natural disasters or unplanned emergencies.
 The policy guidelines adopted by the Council require minimum reserve fund balances for the General Fund and the Water-Sewer Utility Fund to be maintained at 90 days of budgeted operating expenditures.
-Over the past five (5) years, the City has purposely and successfully appropriated a small amount of reserves within the budget as an effort to replenish and maintain a strong General Fund Reserve Balance.
+Over the past six (6) years, the City has purposely and successfully appropriated a small amount of reserves within the budget as an effort to replenish and maintain a strong General Fund Reserve Balance.

-FY19 was a good year, and overall General Fund revenues will exceed budgeted expectations, leaving the City of Kaufman with a projected General Fund surplus of \$364,644.
+FY20 was a good year, and overall General Fund revenues will exceed budgeted expectations, leaving the City of Kaufman with a projected General Fund surplus of \$181,965.
 The surplus will further contribute to the City's strong financial position.
-General Fund Reserves are projected to be 31% of budgeted expenditures at the end of FY19, exceeding the City's long-term goal, to maintain a minimum unassigned fund balance in the General Fund equal to three months/90 days, or 25%, of the annual budgeted expenditures.
+General Fund Reserves are projected to be 38% of budgeted expenditures at the end of FY20, exceeding the City's long-term goal, to maintain a minimum unassigned fund balance in the General Fund equal to three months/90 days, or 25%, of the annual budgeted expenditures.

-Sales Tax and Property Tax revenues are large contributors to the projected surplus, at 41%.
-Property taxes are budgeted at a 98% collection rate, and collections are projected to come in at a little over 99% collection rate.
-Sales Tax was budgeted at a 3% increase over the prior year, and is projected to be a 6% increase over the prior year.
+Sales Tax and Property Tax revenues are large contributors to the projected surplus.
+Property taxes were budgeted at a 98% collection rate, and collections are projected to come in at a little over 99% collection rate.
+Sales Tax was budgeted at a 3% increase over the prior year, and is projected to be a 10% increase over the prior year.
 Public Safety also contributed a significant portion of savings in salaries and benefits, due to some reorganization and implementing a new cadet program to hire and retain new officers.
-Debt Service is also projected to end the year with a surplus of \$118,722, due to the increase of property tax collections over the budgeted rate of 98%.
+Debt Service is also projected to end the year with a surplus of \$10,781, due to the increase of property tax collections over the budgeted rate of 98%.

-The Water/Sewer Utility Fund, however, is projected to end FY19 with a small deficit of \$185,329 of budgeted revenues versus expenditures.
-The decrease in sales, was attributed to the significant amount of unexpected rainfall the City of Kaufman received in FY19.
-Storm Drainage revenues, however, are projected to experience an increase (surplus of \$11,751) by the end of FY19, largely due to the increase in Drainage Fee collections.
+The Water/Sewer Utility Fund, however, is projected to end FY20 with a surplus of \$160,641 of budgeted revenues versus expenditures, attributed to the savings in maintenance improvements that was deferred due to the unknown impact of COVID-19.
+Storm Drainage revenues, are also projected to experience an increase (surplus of \$10,538) by the end of FY20, due to an increase in Drainage Fee collections.

-Even with the small projected deficit in FY19, Water/Sewer Utility Fund reserves are projected to be 26% of budgeted expenditures, slightly exceeding the City's long-term goal, to maintain a minimum unassigned fund balance in the Water/Sewer Utility Fund equal to three months/90 days, or 25% of the annual budgeted expenditures.
+With the additional projected end of year surplus, Water/Sewer Utility Fund reserves are projected to be 30% of budgeted expenditures, exceeding the City's long-term goal, to maintain a minimum unassigned fund balance in the Water/Sewer Utility Fund equal to three months/90 days, or 25% of the annual budgeted expenditures.
 Each year, the City purposely appropriates a small amount of reserves within the budget as an effort to replenish and maintain a strong unassigned fund balance within the Utility Fund, not only to meet, but also to exceed the City's long-term goal, which continues to leave the City in a strong financial position, year after year.
 With the uncertainty of future sales and continuing increases in prices, regulatory requirements, and major capital projects that we know will occur in the next few years, this practice supports the long-term financial stability for the City.